PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 In order to perform the above efficiently, PySPH relies on general purpose functionality provided by the following sister packages. \begin{itemize} \item \code{cyarray} is a simple package that provides an interface to a typed C-like array.
-It also interfaces easily with NumPy~\cite{numpy-guide} arrays. \item \code{compyle} allows a user to generate high-performance code from pure Python programs.
-This can be used to write algorithms that use multi-core and GPUs efficiently but from the convenience of the Python programming language. \item \code{pyzoltan} is a Python wrapper for the ZOLTAN\cite{zoltan-web,zoltan:2012} package.
-It is used to distribute the particles across multiple computers to scale up the computations~\cite{kunal-parcomptech-2013}. \end{itemize} These are currently separate packages but used to be part of the PySPH package.
+It also interfaces easily with NumPy~\cite{numpy-guide} arrays. \item \code{compyle} allows a user to generate high-performance code from a restricted subset of pure Python.
+This can be used to write algorithms that use multi-core CPUs and GPUs efficiently but from the convenience of the Python programming language.
+More details are available in \cite{compyle-scipy-2020}. \item \code{pyzoltan} is a Python wrapper for the ZOLTAN\cite{zoltan-web,zoltan:2012} package.
+It is used to distribute the particles across multiple computers to scale up the computations~\cite{kunal-parcomptech-2013}. \end{itemize} These are currently separate packages but were originally part of the PySPH package.
 They are general purpose packages and may be used independently of PySPH.